yvesfurrer/Droughts-Coups/README.md

-# Droughts and Coups in Africa
+# Droughts and Coups d’État in Africa
-Replication materials for the master's seminar paper "Droughts and Political Instability in Africa" (University of Lucerne, MA PPE, 2026).
+Replication materials for the master's seminar paper "Droughts and Coups d’État in Africa: A Quantitative Analysis of Coup Attempts from 1990 to 2023" (University of Lucerne, MA PPE, 2026).

 ## Research question
 What is the effect of droughts on coup attempts in Africa?
 The analysis covers 52 African countries, 1990 to 2023, using a country-year panel.